Jonathan2251/lbd/source/about.rst

 Version 12.0.16, Released May 24, 2026.

-  Chatgpt: Refine my English for the input rst format texts I input the following and output rst format with <= 80 characters each line.
+  Chatgpt: Refine my English for the input reStructuredText (reST) format I provide below, and output the corrected version in reST format with each line no longer than 80 characters.

 Version 12.0.15.4, Released September 22, 2024.